Griatch/twiddler-configs/README.md

 N-grams.
 You can get the latest backspice config and read more information
 [at his github reposity](https://github.com/AlexBravo/Twiddler).
-Note that I will probably not be updating this cheat sheet with any regularity.
+Note that there may still be changes happening to the config, at which point this sheet may not be completely accurate.

 ## DelEnt